RePAIRProject/gnn_segmentation/README.md

 | RPf_0094 | 0.87539 | 0.85453 | 0.91485 |
 | RPf_0094 | 0.88248 | 0.89254 | 0.84695 |

+These results were obtained using default values (50 neighbours for roughness computations).
 Here averaged is on the three files ("RPf_00097","RPf_00094","RPf_00103") used also in the "test" set, so the comparison is on the same fragments.

 ## Weak supervised segmentation